Ever wanted to change the way your voice sounds without the aid of recording software?

 Wax paper isn’t just good for baking with!
 Household items found in your kitchen may be just the thing for creating effects on your voice.

 How to Sound Like You’re Underwater

 Fill a bowl up with water and speak over the water.
 Make yourself sound like you are under water.
-I learned about this technique in a Bob Bergen workshop when he was reminiscing about a studio session he had while recording for the cartoon Fraggle Rock cartoon during their underwater episode.
+I learned about this technique in a workshop when the teacher was reminiscing about a studio session he had while recording for the cartoon Fraggle Rock cartoon during their underwater episode.